tarsil/django-boilerplate/README.md

 ===============================================================================

 ## Note
-- This boilerplate is supporting now Django Channels.
+- This boilerplate is now supporting [Django Channels](https://channels.readthedocs.io/en/stable/index.html).
 - Read more about this [here](https://channels.readthedocs.io/en/stable/index.html)

 # To install from template base